shaudubey/msfinndynamic/README.md

 Microsoft Finance Time Series Forecasting Framework (FinnTS) is a forecasting package that utilizes cutting-edge time series forecasting and parallelization on the cloud to produce accurate forecasts for financial data.

-The R package ForecastComb presents functions to pool individual model forecasts using geometric- and regression-based forecast combination methods.
+The R package ForecastComb presents functions to pool individual model forecasts using geometric and regression based forecast combination methods.
 ForecastComb combines the functionality of the packages ForecastCombinations and GeomComb under a unified user interface and convenience functions.

 For more information on FINN: https://github.com/microsoft/finnts